nrs-org/novelslop/content/vol_01/chap_09.typ

   Once Mona was able to take a grasp of the situation, she took a brief glance around.
 There were some, no, LOTS of eyes, on her. _"How did I not notice?"_, she thought.
-The girls surrounding her were all clumping together, discussing something while keeping their eyes on her.
+The girls surrounding her were all clumping together, discussing something while casting their sights on Mona's petite figure.

   She felt like she was a creature in a zoo, with her every move being watched by at least someone from the audience. _"Wait, is this like this for idols